SymfonyCasts/30-days-last/sfcasts/twig-component.md

 This is a custom CSS animation I invented... so down in `tailwind.config.js`, I'll paste the `wiggle`... and its keyframe.

 Ok, refresh and hover!
-Pointless.. but fun, right?
-The important thing is that we can see the normal classes coming from the component template *and* the one extra class.
+Pointless... but so fun!
+The important part is that we see the normal classes that come from the component template *and* the extra class at the end.

 ## Passing Variables to a Component

-Could we now reuse this for the delete button?
+Could we now reuse the component for the delete button?
 Let's try!
 This lives in `_delete_form.html.twig`.
 Change this to `<twig:` big "B" `Button`.
 Then most of these classes are in the component already.
 We only need the ones related to color.

 And... it works!
 But... kind of by accident.
 If we inspect that element, it has the `bg-green-600` from the twig component template *and* the `bg-red-600`.
-You might think that makes sense: the later one overrides the earlier one right?
+You might think... that makes sense!
+The later one overrides the earlier one right?

 Actually, no. There's no rule that says that this one should win over this one or the green should win over the red.
 The reason red is winning is... luck!
-By chance, when Tailwind generates the CSS file, the `bg-red-600` is apparently being generated *later* in the file... so it's winning.
-In Tailwind you need to avoid competing classes because what you get, isn't guaranteed.
+By chance, when Tailwind generated the CSS file, the `bg-red-600` was, apparently, generated *later* in the file.
+So, it's winning.
+In Tailwind, you need to avoid competing classes because the result isn't guaranteed.

 What we really want to do is create different *variants* of the button.
 I'd like to be able to say something like `variant="danger"` and... over in the other template,